 This article guides the user on how to initially set up a new UniFi network including a UniFi Access Point (UAP), UniFi Switch (USW), UniFi Security Gateway (USG) and UniFi Cloud Key (UC-CK).
 It will cover the initial hardware connection to the moment a working wireless network is created.
 The UniFi User Guide and device Quick Start Guides will be referenced throughout the article.
-These documents will always be found at the bottom of each product page, which can be accessed when navigating from the Ubiquiti Products page.
-They can also be downloaded from Ubiquiti Downloads.
-The User Guide is particularly useful to install and get familiar with the UniFi Controller and its different sections and features.
+These documents can be downloaded from Ubiquiti Downloads.
+Find the correct docs by selecting the product line from the top bar and then the specific product model from the left hand menu.
+The docs will be under the Documentation header.
+The User Guide is particularly useful to install and get familiar with the UniFi Network Controller and its different sections and features.

 NOTES & REQUIREMENTS: